stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 With the Controller in full control on the dialog between the two remaining parties, smart tricks can be performed on the “in transit” data: for example, the Controller could be responsible for formatting,  translating or ordering the data from the Model.

+### Practical Example

 Let's examine the code for our standard example.
 The Model is unchanged: stores rotations per minute information and notifies about changes